Review Panel Terms of Reference (updated 15 Nov 2024)

 - any other skills and knowledge considered necessary.

-- The provision of an advice by registered health professionals on the panel will be provided in accordance with the standard required by the appropriate governing body, for example the Medical Council.
-Any medical assessment provided by a registered health professional sitting on the panel will be distinct from the recommendation provided by the Panel.
+- The provision of advice by registered health professionals on the panel will be provided in accordance with the standard required by the appropriate regulatory oy

-- Complaints directed at Panel members in the conduct of their responsibilities, in good faith, under these terms of reference will be responded to with support of Whaikaha and then MSD after the transfer of the DSS function.
+- Complaints directed at Panel members in the conduct of their responsibilities, in good faith, under these terms of reference will be responded to by MSD.

 - The Review Panel may from time-to-time seek advice from:

-- any other person, whether employed by the Ministry of Disabled People or otherwise, they consider has expertise on any matter that the Review Panel otherwise feels unable to resolve.
+- any other person, whether employed by MSD or the Ministry of Disabled People or otherwise, they consider has expertise on any matter that the Review Panel otherwise feels unable to resolve.

 - The Review Panel will be supported by a secretariat of employees of DSS who will:

-- triage applications to the Review Panel, and send them back to the NASC or EGL site for reconsideration or more information if necessary;
+- triage applications to the Review Panel, and send them back to the NASC or EGL site for reconsideration or more information as required;

 - collate agendas, prepare papers, take minutes, prepare reporting, ensure that decisions are reported back to all parties in a timely way and with the rationale clearly explained, and